Can you repair a leaking washing machine drum?

-Washing machine outer drums (or tubs) used to be made of metal, or even stainless steel.
-Almost all washing machine manufacturers have long since changed over to cheaper plastic.
-Now they can no longer rust, but there is a big disadvantage.
-Coins or other obstructions (which are extremely common obstructions inside washers) can now easily damage or destroy the tub.
+Yes, it’s sometimes possible to do an effective repair, and this article tells you how.
+Washing machine outer drums (or tubs) always used to be made of metal.
+But almost all washing machine manufacturers have long since changed over to cheaper plastic.
+Now they can no longer rust, which is great, but there is a big disadvantage.
+Coins, or other obstructions, can now all too easily damage a drum, causing it to leak – or even flood.

 You must find the cause of the crack

 If there is something inside the drum, you can usually hear it slide about.
 This article might help if there is something inside that you can’t get at – How to remove something stuck in washing machine.

 How to repair a cracked drum

 In the case of a thin crack in a drum that’s leaking water, I’ve successfully repaired many of them with a soldering iron.

 It’s not the only method, but it’s worked for me.
 You have to be careful not to put too much pressure on, though.
 The point on a standard soldering iron is pretty small.
 So if you aren’t careful, you can potentially go through a drum with a hot soldering iron like a knife through butter.

 Get the soldering iron nice and hot, then gently go over the crack to melt the surrounding plastic and seal it up.
 I try to bring some of the plastic from each side of the crack over to melt into the crack.
 It may be necessary to unplug the iron if you can’t get close enough.
 In which case you may need to keep plugging it back in to keep it hot enough as you go along.